wgong/py4kids/lesson-18-ai/GenAI/EOA-seminar/readme.md

       - Challenges and lessons learned

 ## 3. The Future of GenAI
+    - What is HI?
+    - When/where will AGI emerge?
     - Emerging powerful LLM models surpassing human knowledge-based intelligence
     - Human & Agent: co-existence, co-laboration and co-creation
     - Autonomous factory staffed by worker agents
     - Robotics powered by AI becoming environment-aware
     - Geo-political tension: AI race between US and China
     - AI regulation: Ethical/safety concerns and responsible AI development
-    - When/where will AGI emerge?

 ## 4. Q&A Session

-Yin Yan (yanyin2003@gmail.com)
-Electro-Optical Association (EOAyin@gmail.com)
+Yin Yan : Electro-Optical Association (EOAyin@gmail.com)

 # Review/Feedback by Claude